Empowerment through embroidery and livestock rearing

 Khang is a mother to two young sons, and is also physically challenged every day by her left leg, which is much shorter than her right.
 Nonetheless, she has always been determined to make an income even though conditions may be difficult.

-In order to assist women like Khang, ChildFund Laos established a small embroidery group in her community in April 2015.
+In order to assist women like Khang, ChildFund Laos, with the support of the Australian Government, established a small embroidery group in her community in April 2015.

 While embroidery has been passed down through generations in the small community, many of the families were unable to afford the materials required to practise their embroidery and sell their textiles.